MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cprintdialog-class.md

 ### <a name="remarks"></a>Açıklamalar

-Belgedeki tüm sayfaların yazdırılması gerekip `DoModal` gerekmediğini anlamak için çağrıldıktan sonra bu işlevi çağırın.
+Belgedeki tüm sayfaların yazdırılması gerekip gerekmediğini öğrenmek için `DoModal` çağrıldıktan sonra bu işlevi çağırın.

 ### <a name="example"></a>Örnek